thnikk/unified-2022/readme.md

 - [x] Use serial communication for all configuration.
 - [x] Use side button as modifier key for more possible keys.
 - [x] Add idle mode.
-    - [ ] Make idle mode timeout configurable in configurator.
+    - [x] Make idle mode timeout configurable in configurator.
 - [x] Fix remapper to allow for non-printable keys.
 - [x] Allow HID library to accept ASCII values instead of requiring names.
+- [ ] Add profile switcher as an alternative to the layer shifter for models like the macropad.
+- [ ] Add the ability to map one key to multiple (change EEPROM index to 10 pages per key or something like that)